zhongzebin/blink-detection/README.md

 # blink-detection
-using dlib and OpenCV to detect blinks
+using dlib, cuda and OpenCV to detect blinks